mronkko/ZoteroQuickLook/README.md

 This open source project implements QuickLook in Zotero.

+# Status

+This plugin is not currently being actively maintained.
+It may not work with current or beta versions of Zotero.
+If someone is interested in taking over maintenance of the plugin, please contact @bwiernik.

 # Installing

 To install ZoteroQuickLook, download the latest version of `zoteroquicklook.zoteroplugin` from the Releases section of this GitHub repo.
 In **Zotero** (not in Firefox), open Tools -> Add-ons.
 Then drag the `zoteroquicklook.zoteroplugin` file onto the Zotero Add-ons window.